Totoual/oef-sdk-python/docs/source/user/tutorial.rst

 First, we define the service agent that implements the echo service.
 Then, we implement other client agents to interact with the echo service.

-The code for the examples can be found
+The code for the example can be found
 `here <https://github.com/uvue-git/OEFCorePython/tree/master/examples/echo>`_.

 Echo Agent service